When salespeople ask to be put on advanced sales training, it’s worth enquiring about their desired outcome.

 “We do this properly or not at all.”

-You see, there isn’t a piano teacher on earth – advanced or otherwise – who could take a student who knows a couple of chords but can’t read music to Rachmaninov by the end of a couple of lessons.
+You see, there isn’t a piano teacher on earth – advanced or otherwise – who could take a student who knows a couple of chords but can’t read music to playing Rachmaninov at the end of a couple of lessons.

 And sometimes – putting a sales team on “advanced” sales training is like giving a pianist, who can’t read music, the manuscript for a complicated concerto.